 Business owners are eligible to contribute to self employed retirement plans, namely the SEP IRA or Solo 401k.

-Now, in order for you to be able to set aside that much money in your solo 401k you have to be earning a business profit of nearly $210,000, which will take work.
+Now, in order for you to be able to set aside that much money in your solo 401k you have to be earning a business profit of a little less than $232,000, which will take work.
 For those who earn less than that, you are still able to put away much more than you would as an employee.

 Think about the options you will have by supercharging your retirement: you could save enough to retire early, you could save enough to change to part time work earlier than age 65.
 You could sell your business and do something different.
 The more you’re able to save generally provides a lot of options.
 But the more you save for retirement gives you even more opportunity, because those funds are growing and compounding in the background, tax free.